Skip to content

 What does sufficiency mean in relation to sustainability?

 In simplified terms, the sustainability strategy of sufficiency means, to consume what you really need.
-Completely in the sense of the minimalist lifestyle.
+Completely in the sense of the Minimalism.

 Difference with consistency and efficiency?
 In the sufficiency strategy, one does not try to make a product more resource-efficient or to replace it in an environmentally friendly way.
 Instead, the fundamental need to consume the product is questioned in order to simply produce and consume less.